 Kyle did this one, and we got some bad news four minutes in when we realized we had overlooked something key in the “Sealed” list: “Resurrection.”
 It turns out the game had independently sealed our ability to revive people from death!
 Despite Zell and later even Angelo’s best efforts, Rinoa was dead on the ground, and Kyle would now have to fight the Fiend of Air with only two party members, and even the slightest slip-up would leave him on one.

 Thankfully, Tiamat had an entirely predictable AI.
 This is the first game in the series to acknowledge Bahamut and Tiamat’s D&D origins as antagonists, making them recolours and giving Tiamat a “Dark Flare” variant of Bahamut’s Megaflare, which “counted down” by spelling out one letter at a time.
 It took her several turns to charge it, which meant Kyle could Slow her with Doomtrain and then tank her attacks with GFs.
-The fight seemed tight… until Zell took a hit and we discovered he could absorb all the damage from Dark Flare, Tiamat’s only attack, meaning she literally could not win short of Zell going full-FFII on his own jaw.
+The fight seemed tight… until Zell took a hit and we discovered his build could absorb all the damage from Dark Flare, Tiamat’s only attack, meaning she literally could not win short of Zell going full-FFII on his own jaw.
 Being the strongest of Ultimecia’s bosses, Tiamat is the alternate draw point for Eden, arguably much easier than actually drawing Eden from Ultima Weapon.

 Unfortunately, it was now 4am, and I couldn’t stay up any longer.
 During the early phases of the Tiamat battle, I suggested that we unlock Save from Tiamat, then save for the night and quit.
-But when Rinoa died, I figured we’d have to unlock Resurrection instead, because I figured we’d never make it to the save point with only two party members, and I began to check the strategy guide for the easiest remaining boss so that we could use it to unlock Save.
+But when Rinoa died, I figured we’d have to unlock Resurrection instead, because it seemed we’d never make it to the save point with only two party members, and I began to check the strategy guide for the easiest remaining boss so that we could use it to unlock Save.
 While that wouldn’t have been an awful plan, I lucked out, as the extended Tiamat fight gave me time to spot a technicality in the strategy guide that I had missed in the game itself: the seal on your commands doesn’t apply outside the castle!
 This means we could still use the save point outside the castle without unlocking a thing!
 Which surprisingly means that your “sealed” Save command only prevents you from using a single save point?
-Thinking it out, I also remembered that we could use Diabolos’ Enc-None, and everything fell into place.
+Thinking it out, I also remembered that we could use Diabolos’ Enc-None to avoid most remaining dangers, and everything fell into place.
 We unsealed Resurrection at the end of the fight, revived Rinoa, and walked out the front doors the way we had come.
 This ended Session 5.